Conservator, Preventive Conservation

 - Professional qualification in Preventive Conservation or equivalent experience.

-- Experience of environmental monitoring systems and building management
+- Significant experience of environmental monitoring systems and building management systems.

 - Good end-user IT skills.